 Seeds are for sale on our SeedWise page, where you can view all our current offerings.
 Otherwise, take a look at the print catalog here: CWS2016Cat_web2.
 If you have any questions or if you prefer to not order online, you can give us a call at (540) 223 5861.

 DMR 401 DMR 401 is the next generation Downy Mildew resistant cucumber from Michael Mazourek’s breeding program at Cornell.
 Like DMR 264, DMR 401 has foliage that will resist Downy Mildew pressure at levels that kill any other standard slicing cucumber plant.
-DMR 401 is earlier, more productive, and has longer fruits than DMR 264.
+DMR 401 is earlier and more productive than DMR 264.
+Fruits average 8 inches.
 Our 2015 trials of eight DMR cucumber lines from Cornell pointed to DMR 401 as the winner.
-Edmund contacted Michael Mazourek with the results, and he confirmed that DMR 401 also did the best in the Cornell trials.
-Cornell was able to spare 200 seeds for us to start production in 2016.
-Not commercially available elsewhere.
-To be sold in packet size, and in a small bulk size early in the sales season while supplies last.
+We contacted Michael Mazourek with the results, and he confirmed that DMR 401 also did the best in the Cornell trials

 Tai Nang 2 (PI 436531) The sweetest melon in Twin Oaks’ 2014 SARE-funded Downy Mildew trial, with 11.8 median brix in conditions of high DM pressure (median brix for Athena was 7.4).
 Also had excellent foliage ratings for DM.
 Sweetness is a good indicator of DM resistance, as plants with dead leaves don’t make sweet fruit.
 Small fruits (1.5 pounds) with medium to light netting.
 Average tolerance to Bacterial Wilt, so consider using row cover on young plants to control cucumber beetles that transmit the disease.
 Not commercially available elsewhere.
 Available in a packet size.

-We offered this variety in 2015 and 2016, but only in small sample packets.
-This year we will have regular packet sizes and a ½ ounce bulk size, of an improved selection.
-Chinese Tropical Pumpkin (from Crowning F1, Cucurbita moschata) is amazingly rich and sweet, with high dry matter and brix readings, bright orange interior and a bright flavor.
+Cucurbita moschata Chinese Tropical Pumpkin is amazingly rich and sweet, with high dry matter and brix readings, bright orange interior and a bright flavor.
 It is Edmund and Sapphyre’s favorite.
 At harvest, fruits are a mottled mix of pink, green and blue, with a white bloom (like the white outer layer on some blueberries).
 During storage they ripen to a deep tan color.
 The ribbed pumpkins average 4.5 pounds.
 This seedstock comes from a Taiwanese hybrid called Crowning.
 We have mostly only seen mild segregation however (at first we didn’t think it had been a hybrid).
 Occasionally some necked fruits or darker fruits appear, but with the same excellent flavor and eating quality.
 In 2016 at Twin Oaks, as part of our winter squash SARE grant, River Oneida grew 40 plants, training and evaluating each one separately and selecting for eating quality, productivity and Downy Mildew resistance.
 Chinese Tropical Pumpkin has good DM resistance and was one of the top performers in Twin Oaks’ 2014 Downy Mildew trial.

 More Standout Varieties: